 Bring the whole family and visit the animals at Fota Wildlife Park.
-We also recommend a visit to one of the county’s many beautiful beaches for a fun day out, and be sure to bring a camera, as the spectacular seascapes and astonishing landscapes will leave you lost for words.
+We also recommend a visit to one of the many beautiful beaches in the county for a fun day out and be sure to bring a camera, as the spectacular seascapes and astonishing landscapes will leave you lost for words.

 Last but not least, a trip to Cork wouldn’t be complete without a visit to colorful and charming coastal towns with names like Ballygarvan, Skibbereen, and Clonakilty.